malaviya-parth/TOC/FA and Regular Languages/NFAWithNullMoves/Part1.md

+## It is not possible in DFA to have more than one transition for a given state and input symbol, Hence with null move in DF we will be at the current state only.

+## In NFA we can have more than one transition for a given state and input symbol, Hence with null move in NFA we can be at the current state or we can go to other state as well.

 - In the NFA diagram if there is a path from one state to other state with null move, means it can move to other state without reading any input symbol, then it is called NFA with null move.

 - Whenever there is a null move we have two choices either we can take null move or we can take input symbol.